reese/blog/content/thoughts/being-a-grown-up/index.md

 ---

-{{< epigraph cite="Ajahn Sucitto, [&ldquo;Awareness Doesn&rsquo;t Follow Orders&rdquo;](https://ajahnsucitto.org/articles/awareness-doesnt-follow-orders/)" >}} You can liken the process [of awakening] to a gradual descent out of the tumult and the gridlock of your personal world into the free space of the unconditioned.
+> You can liken the process [of awakening] to a gradual descent out of the tumult and the gridlock of your personal world into the free space of the unconditioned.
 It’s rather like lowering oneself down a rope.
 You have to know how to do that.
-It’s a matter of holding on to something you trust – even though it seems like a thin strand – then letting go a little bit and trusting the downward movement. {{< /epigraph >}}
+It’s a matter of holding on to something you trust – even though it seems like a thin strand – then letting go a little bit and trusting the downward movement.
+>
+> <cite>Ajahn Sucitto, "[Awareness Doesn't Follow Orders](https://ajahnsucitto.org/articles/awareness-doesnt-follow-orders/)"</cite>

 "Childish" in this sense is not derogatory.
 Children are plenty capable of learning and comprehending complex topics and learning to take responsibility.
 But one of the most striking aspects of childhood is what pediatrician and psychoanalyst D. W. Winnicott termed the "[transitional object](https://dictionary.apa.org/transitional-object)": dolls, blankets, or any other object used to provide comfort and reduce anxiety in unique and uncomfortable situations.